 Andhra Pradesh Work Culture

 The main occupation of Andhra Pradesh is agriculture with approximately 70 percent of the entire population dependent on it.
 Since rice is the staple food, the state is among the largest producers of it.
 Other cash crops produced in mass quantities include turmeric, groundnuts, chilies, tobacco, jute, cotton, sugar, and oilseeds.
-However, with the Andhra Pradesh culture and tradition being influenced by developments in the modern world, there has been an increase in other occupations as well.
+However, as the Andhra Pradesh culture and tradition has an influence by developments in the modern world, there has been an increase in other occupations as well.
 For instance, Information Technology has picked up speed in the state and offers a vast scope of employment to the people.
 Also, there are jobs in the fields of engineering, telecom, consultancy, and other related services.

 Festivals of Andhra Pradesh